Skip to content

 How Tax Preparation Software Protects Your Personal Information

 Reputable tax preparation software uses multiple layers of technical controls to protect personal information.
-Understanding what these controls are — and what they actually do — helps you evaluate whether a specific platform meets current security standards before you provide sensitive data.
+Understanding what these controls actually do, not just that they exist, helps you evaluate whether a specific platform meets current security standards before you provide sensitive data.

 Encryption: The Technical Baseline

 Data security in tax software operates across two states.
-Data in transit — moving between your device and the provider's servers — should be protected by Transport Layer Security (TLS) 1.2 or 1.3, the same protocol used by banks and federal agencies.
-Data at rest — stored on the provider's servers — should use Advanced Encryption Standard 256-bit (AES-256) encryption, the National Institute of Standards and Technology (NIST) recommended standard for protecting sensitive federal information.
+Data in transit, meaning information moving between your device and the provider's servers, should be protected by Transport Layer Security (TLS) 1.2 or 1.3, the same protocol used by banks and federal agencies.
+Data at rest, meaning information stored on the provider's servers, should use Advanced Encryption Standard 256-bit (AES-256) encryption, the NIST-recommended standard for protecting sensitive federal information.
+For a deeper look at how these protocols differ, see our guide on hashing vs. encryption for sensitive data.

 Multi-Factor Authentication